dale-de/Flight_Reservation_System_FRS/README.md

 ## Deployment

-When the program is started, all possibilities and functions are shown and run depending on the user#s input to the command line.
+When the program is started, all possibilities and functions are shown and run depending on the user's input to the command line.

 ## Built With